Facts About Fescue Grass

 areas of adaptation.
 Besides being a lawn cover it is quite

-beautiful when left un-mown in a meadow or for a roadside growth
+beautiful when left un-mown in a meadow, on a roadside,

 and erosion sites on slopes or hill sides.
-Red fescues one of the
+Creeping Red fescue grass is one of the

-most widely used grasses in mixtures and to overseed
+most widely used grasses in grass seed mixtures and to overseed

 cool grass lawns.

-Tall fescue grass in growth being more upright than creeping, yet still
+Tall fescue grass in growth being more upright than creeping

 As with all fescue grass, chewings grows well in the